VpsHub-07/Python-project-showcase-repo/README.md

 3)rock_paper_scissor- Made a simple game while grasping basic fundamentals of is-else statement

-4)random_password_generator= This project generates password based on users choice.
+4)random_password_generator- This project generates password based on users choice.
 Learnt randomisation and loops.

-5)hangman_game-Mini hangman game.
+5)hangman_game- Mini hangman game.
 Learnt how to break complex problems into smaller pieces to complete my program.

+6)caeser_cypher- Uses ceaser cypher to encode or decode a given message.